net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 **Deep Compression: Compressing Deep Neural Networks with Pruning, Trained Quantization and Huffman Coding**.
 Han et al. ICLR.
 2016 - _Choong, Kaushalya_
 {: .notice}
+> The best paper award in ICLR 2016.
+The approach of this paper leverages on pruning, quantization and huffman coding.
+Source code can be found at [https://github.com/songhan/Deep-Compression-AlexNet](https://github.com/songhan/Deep-Compression-AlexNet).
+Note that the code only provides 'Decompression'.

 **Learning both Weights and Connections for Efficient Neural Networks**.
 Han et al. NIPS.
 2015 - _Choong, Kaushalya_ {: .notice}
+> This paper performs pruning when given a threshold (hyperparamter) on deciding weights that are useful or otherwise.
+The network is then retrained.

 **Sparse Convolutional Neural Networks**.
 Liu et al. CVPR.
 2015 - _Hoang_ {: .notice}